MDMA Drug Screen (Urine)

 Certain prescription and OTC medicines may also give a positive test result.
 These

-taking or using anything that could affect your results.
+if you are taking or using anything that could affect your results.

 One disadvantage to urine drug tests is that people have found ways to cheat the test.